GTRONICK/QBack/README.md

 ![QBack_GUI](https://sites.google.com/site/gtronick/QBack1.5.0.PNG)

-QBack lets you copy files from several directories to a folder.
+QBack lets you copy files from several paths, to several targets.
 You can also specify only files, or only directories to copy.
 Works on Windows and Linux (Not tested on MAC OS).

 1. HOW TO USE
 -------------------------------